Supported Affordable Accommodation

 In terms Disability homes in Tasmania alone, it is estimated that at least a further 500 affordable two-bedroom units will be required in the disability sector over the next 5 years to meet the shortfall in supply of suitable homes.
 This also translates to at least another 1,000 FTE jobs in disability support.

-With the 11 sites being completed by the end of 2022, and with the intent of building many more, we require more investor support – including from councils and governments – to meet the enormous demand and achieve the vision of affordable homes for all those who need them.
-Further institutional investors will be sought to enable further growth in order to fund further building to meet the demand.
+With the 11 sites being completed by early 2023, and with the intent of building many more, we require more investor support – including from councils and governments – to meet the enormous demand and achieve the vision of affordable homes for all those who need them.
+Our not-for-profit entity SAA Tas Ltd has now received Public Benevolent Institution status which also allows us Deductible Gift Recipient Status with the Tax office allowing individuals to donate money towards affordable housing and receive a tax deduction.
+Further institutional investors, grants and donations will be sought to enable further growth in order to fund further building to meet the demand.